 resolution.
 She is an Associate and a former Executive Director of the Institute for Dispute Resolution at the

 University of Victoria.
 She is a member of the Bar of British Columbia.
-This paper is a draft portion of another paper currently in progress, and it would be

 1. This paper excludes discussion of apologies in defamation and contempt of court cases.
 Apologies have

 long been useful in defamation cases to reduce the measure of damages, and may provide evidence that a

 defamatory statement was not malicious in intent.
 In cases of contempt of court, an apology by the one found in

 contempt usually purges the contempt in the eyes of the judge.

 2. This paper excludes discussion of the law of contract, or the doctrine of "vicarious liability" on which I